CompewterTutor/AiSpire/llm_brain/MEMORY.md

   - Integrated with existing MCP protocol implementation
   - Added comprehensive tests for the LLM handler
   - Updated MCP server to use the new handler
+- Command templates for common operations implemented:
+  - Job management templates for creating, opening, saving, and managing job properties
+  - Vector creation and manipulation templates for shapes, text, and boolean operations
+  - Toolpath generation templates for various toolpath types (profile, pocket, drilling, 3D operations)
+  - Layer management templates for creating and organizing layers
+  - All templates have comprehensive error handling and standardized response formatting
+  - Unit tests created to validate template functionality
+  - Organized in a clean, modular structure with proper documentation

 ## Technical Decisions
 - Two-component architecture: Lua Gadget and Python MCP Server